mattdistefano/mattdistefano.com/data/blog/2018/02/11/better-frontend-workflows-with-mocking-and-ui-components.md

 ---
 created: February 11, 2018
-summary: A couple practices to help improve frontend development workflows.
+summary: Decoupling code to decouple our workflows
 ---

 # Better frontend workflows with mocking and UI components